Odin (Marvel Comics): Spider-Geddon

 In Spider-Punk's universe, Odin is the source of Eric Masters' powers.

 Ultimate Marvel

-An alternate universe variant of Odin from Earth-1610 appears in the Ultimate Marvel universe.
+An alternate universe version of Odin from Earth-1610 appears in the Ultimate Marvel universe.
 This version is the embodiment of Asgard and the source of power for Mjolnir and the Norn Stones.
-He is killed by the Children of Tomorrow, but returns to assist Thor as a spirit.
+Odin is later killed by the Children of Tomorrow, but returns to assist Thor as a spirit.

 Ultimate Universe

-In the Ultimate Universe imprint, Odin is dead.
-His head is on a stave by Loki's throne, and his two Ravens have become Loki's property.
+An alternate universe version of Odin appears in "Ultimate Invasion", where he is killed by the Maker and Loki during their conquest of Asgard.